 Chromocyte is a global online information and search resource for scientists, the initial concept for which was conceived by myself in the middle of 2009.

 I formally appointed Inflecto Systems Ltd to develop the webpage and associated software architecture for the online searching capabilities in December 2009.
-They have performed this task to an exceptionally high level, on budget and within agreed time-frame despite the fact that the specifications needed changing on a number of occasions.
+They have performed this task to an exceptionally high level, on budget and within agreed time-frame despite the fact the specifications needed changing on a number of occasions.
 A particularly strong feature of Chromocyte is the Content Management System (CMS) which allows us to add and delete content from the resource with exceptional ease.
 This has allowed us to respond to our Sponsors very quickly and has, undoubtedly, increased the number of entities that have agreed to pay for our services.

 The website has attracted international interest and the product which Inflecto Systems delivered and continue to support is outstanding.
-Their abilities as software engineers and website designers have allowed them to provide exceptionally good results, with which I am delighted.
+Their abilities as software engineers and website designers have allowed them to provide exceptional results, with which I am delighted.
 There continuing support and responsiveness is also excellent and I therefore have no reservation in recommending Ross and Andy to you.

 Quality Health is a Healthcare Commission approved national contractor and works for 360 Trusts throughout England on the National Patient and Staff Surveys.
 Their work covers Foundation Trusts, Acute Hospitals, Specialist Acute Trusts, PCTs, Mental Health Trusts, Ambulance Trusts, and SHAs - every part of the NHS.

-Over the coming years Inflecto Systems continued to provide day to day support and weekly improvements and upgrades to the Extranet.
+Over the coming years, Inflecto Systems continued to provide day to day support, weekly improvements and upgrades to the Extranet.
 During this period Inflecto Systems were also contracted by Northgate to supply software for the initial pilot of the Patient Reportable Outcomes and Measures (PROMs) system.
 Quality Health were also working very closely with Northgate on the PROMs pilot and after the pilot Quality Health became a direct supplier of PROMs services.

 Quality Health is a Care Quality Commission approved national contractor and works for 325 Trusts throughout England on the National Patient and Staff Surveys.

-In 2006 Inflecto Systems worked with us to integrate our newly acquired scanning equipment with our bespoke Extranet system which handles the send out process and data collation of questionnaires.
-Inflecto Systems have since provided support for the Extranet.
+In 2006 Inflecto worked with us to integrate our newly acquired scanning equipment with our bespoke Extranet system which handles the send out process and data collation of questionnaires.

-The system included:
+The system includes: